Prognosis and Life Expectancy of NMOSD

 How will NMOSD develop over time?

 The chance of recurrence after a first attack is greater than 90 percent.
-Attacks in NMOSD can be devastating.
-Outcomes vary widely among people, but the condition is still considered potentially devastating.
+Though outcomes vary widely among people with NMOSD, attacks can be devastating.
 When NMOSD is left untreated, early and severe disability is common.2,3

 Disability from NMOSD may include:2,3